jeremyjosol/NationalParks/README.md

 http://localhost:5000/swagger
 ```
 ## Generating a JSON Web Token
 In order to be authorized to use the `POST`, `PUT`, and `DELETE` functionality of the API, you are required to authenticate yourself through Postman with a JSON Web Token (JWT).
+All `GET` functionality will work for users and non-users, respectively.

 ------------------------------